 Freshmen wishing to select a Philosophy course normally should enroll in a 100-level course.

 The Department of Philosophy participates in a number of interdisciplinary minors at the University.
-Coursework offered by the Department contributes to the following minors: Civic Engagement and Responsibility, Classical Studies (Languages, Literatures, and Cultures), Cognitive Science, East Asian Studies (Languages, Literatures, and Cultures), Environmental Studies (Geography, Geology, and the Environment), European Studies, International Studies, Middle Eastern and South Asian Studies, Peace and Conflict Resolution Studies, Women’s, Gender, and Sexuality Studies, For further information, please consult the Department advisor as well as the section entitled Interdisciplinary Studies Programs.
+Coursework offered by the Department contributes to the following minors: Civic Engagement and Responsibility, Classical Studies (Languages, Literatures, and Cultures), Cognitive Science, East Asian Studies (Languages, Literatures, and Cultures), Environmental Studies (Geography, Geology, and the Environment), Ethnic Studies, European Studies, International Studies, Middle Eastern and South Asian Studies, Peace and Conflict Resolution Studies, Women’s, Gender, and Sexuality Studies, For further information, please consult the Department advisor as well as the section entitled Interdisciplinary Studies Programs.